globalbrain/sefirot/docs/validation/validators.md

 const time = {
   hour: '10',
   minute: '30',
-  second: null // Valud missing, but this will be ignored.
+  second: null // Value missing, but this will be ignored.
 }

 requiredHms(time, ['h', 'm']) // <- true